 - After inhalation, close your mouth and exhale through your nostrils.

 - This can also be done by clenching your teeth and inhaling if you are unable to roll your tongue.

-- This pranayama is not advisable for those having low blood pressure.
+- This pranayama is not advisable for

 - Heart and asthma patients should be careful as holding the breath may cause discomfort.